rhew/rhew.org/hugo-src/content/posts/burgerrobs/index.md

 When I showed the result to the server, she insisted I send it to Rob.
 She suggested that I might get burgers for life if I actually got the tattoo.

-This prospect comes with an obvious caveat: a lifetime supply of BurgerRobs burgers may, shorten the very life it supplies.
+This prospect comes with an obvious caveat: a lifetime supply of BurgerRobs burgers may shorten the very life it supplies.
 The nine hour drive would only slow me down a little bit.